You Can #BeAConnection

 April is Child Abuse Prevention Month, and you can #BeAConnection to help make great childhoods happen!
 Recognize Child Abuse Prevention Month by finding ways YOU can #BeAConnection in your community!

 Get Inspired to #BeAConnection:

-Plant Pinwheels for Prevention in your front yard!
+Plant a virtual pinwheel in a digital pinwheel garden!
 Shining in the sun, pinwheels represent the carefree, healthy and happy childhoods that all children deserve.

 Visit our Child Abuse Prevention Month Toolkit for free tips, tools and resources to help you recognize April!

 Purchase a Kids First License Plate to raise awareness of the great childhoods all children deserve on the roads. $15 of every $25 plate purchase goes back to local communities in the form of grants to agencies and programs working to prevent child abuse and neglect.

 Share your story!
 People don’t need to have special skills or be a certain kind of person to help make great childhoods happen—all they have to be is willing.
 From a couple in Kernersville who purchased their very own Kids First License Plates – to a noodle bar manager in Raleigh who started an annual fundraiser to give back to NC’s children and families – there are SO many ways to be a positive connection in your community!
 Tell us YOUR story about yourself or someone else who is a positive connection by filling out the form at the bottom of this page or emailing email@example.com.

 Participate in the 10 Day #BeAConnection Social Media Challenge!

 Request a screening of Resilience.
 How do childhood experiences affect social and health outcomes?
 See the groundbreaking film that explores various professional responses to ACEs.

 Learn more about Connections Matter NC Trainings.
 Everyone should know that fostering caring relationships with the children, families, and adults in our lives matters for developing healthy brains, supportive relationships, and thriving communities.